Structural Stability for Fibrewise Anosov Diffeomorphisms on Principal Torus Bundles: The Homotopy

 Now suppose $F,G:E\to E$ are two arbitrary continuous maps that cover $f$, we can define $r:E\to\T^d$ to be such that $F(e)=G(e)+r(e)$.
+Note that morally $r$ is defined as the amount we need to translate from $G$ to get $F$.
 Because the action is free, $r$ is well-defined and unique.
-We show it is continuous.
+We show that it is continuous.